arturcp/hackaton_collaboration_bot/README.md

 The first version is integrated with slack by using the [slack webhook](https://rubyslackapi.slack.com/services/B1RQD447R?added=1).
-The hook captures messages starting with a specific text (such as `1 point to`) and assigns points to the team indicated in the original message.
+The hook captures messages starting with a specific text (such as `1 point to`) and assigns points to the team indicated in the original message

 The example included in the `seeds.rb` uses Harry Potter `Houses` as teams: